 Social media is one of the best ways to drive traffic to your site, promote your opt-in freebies, and grow your email list.

 As you can tell from my Google Analytics for the month of April, the majority of my page views came from Facebook (428 sessions).

 But if you look at the number two spot, Pinterest comes in at 62 sessions, followed by Blogger, Instagram, and StumbleUpon (thank you to that one person in a Facebook group that shared my post on StumbleUpon!)
 I have since created a StumbleUpon account by the way.

-3. Consistent and Patient
+3. Be Consistent, Persistent, and Patient

 As you can tell from this chart, April 19 and 20 were clearly out of the ordinary days for my email list.

 My biggest piece of advice for anyone that wants to start a list or is finding themselves where I was waiting on your first 100, is to be consistent and patient.